7 Excel Spreadsheet Problems and How to Solve Them

 You can add security to Excel workbooks, but it’s rife with problems.
 Protection is geared much more towards protecting the structure of the workbook rather than the data.
 You can try to lock some sheets and cells to stop users from changing the structure and formula, but if they can see the data, they can usually change any or all of it (unless you do some creative macro programming).

 Excel isn’t the fastest application, and its programming language, VBA, is sluggish compared to more professional programming languages such as C#.
 This scenario stems from the intended use and flexible nature of Excel.
 It is, after all, a spreadsheet engine.
-Yes, Excel VBA can be pressed into service to manage lists of data, but that doesn’t mean it’s the best choice for that kind of work.
+Yes, Excel VBA can get pressed into becoming a service that manages lists of data, but that doesn’t mean it’s the best choice for that kind of work.
 Other applications are better suited to such tasks—mainly because they get explicitly designed to do them.

 Using a Database for Structured Data

 If you’re hitting any of the problems outlined in this article, don’t ignore them.
 There’s a professional answer to storing structured data, known as a database.
 It doesn’t have to be scary or expensive, and it should allow you to think logically about your data, how it links together, and how you interact with it.

 There are general-purpose database applications available, with which you can construct a bespoke solution.
 Alternatively, you may find that a specialist database application—one already designed for the purpose you require—is cheaper, faster to implement, and a better fit.

 For instance, if you have a list of customers and the details of all your interactions with them, that is considered a customer relationship management (CRM) system.
 Despite its fancy name, a CRM system is a specialized database.
 Similarly, account packages such as QuickBooks and Sage are specialist databases.
 If you can’t find a prebuilt application that suits your particular needs, you can build it yourself or get one made for you by your IT department or consultant.